CronCats/docs/content/docs/join-croncat.md

 previous: '/docs/'
 ---

-# Join Croncat
+# Join CronCat

-Croncat is forging the path to a fully autonomous & sustainable utility for applications on blockchain.
+CronCat is forging the path to a fully autonomous & sustainable utility for applications on blockchain.
 We need your help to innovate the scheduled transaction layer, push the boundaries of automated staked profits and grow the network of applications & agents using croncat.

 ## For Applications & Developers
 [developers]: #developers